leigh-jewell/cmx-anonymiser/README.md

 | sched         | For scheduling the jobs to run                  |
 |time           | For time                                        |

-You can simply install them with: pip install <module name>
+You can simply install them with:
+> pip install <module name>

 ## Installation and setup
 ---
 The config.ini file contains all the configurable settings to control how this script will run.

-### CMX Hostname, username, password
+### CMX Hostname, username and password
 The very minimum changes you will need to make will be to point the script to your CMX server either by ip address or hostname and add in a username/password to access it.
 You will need create that account on your